Life on Campus

 All UCI undergraduate students are members of the Associated Students, UC Irvine (ASUCI).
 ASUCI is the student representative body that advocates to and is liaison between the UCI administration, faculty, and staff.

 ASUCI Student Life Activities include annual events such as Shocktoberfest, Homecoming, Wayzgoose, Soulstice, and Summerlands.
 Ongoing events include such programs as major concerts, “Rally Alley” spirit events before athletic games, Defend the Bren, spirit days, and weekly movie screenings.
-This organization also sponsors student educational programs such as the Visions Leadership class (1.3 units), Speakers & Debate series, UTeach, and the Anteater Mentorship Program.
+This organization also sponsors student educational programs such as the Visions Leadership class (1.3 units), Speakers & Debate series, and the Anteater Mentorship Program.

 ASUCI Advocacy programs include Elections (campus and local), Undergraduate Senate, External Affairs and the Lobby core seminar course (1.3 units), where students travel to Sacramento to represent student issues.
-The ASUCI Legislative Council nominates undergraduate students for positions on UCI administrative, Academic Senate, and ad hoc committees, and ensures graduate students have a voice in policy and decision-making on the UCI campus.
+The ASUCI Senate nominates undergraduate students for positions on UCI administrative, Academic Senate, and ad hoc committees, and ensures graduate students have a voice in policy and decision-making on the UCI campus.